I solve the pain that startups experience as they transition from the first few

 “hockey stick” growth curve.
 I joined to lead development, QA, and operations

-interviewing some of these great engineers were leaving.
-After joining I immediately met with
+- While I was interviewing some great engineers were leaving.
+After joining I immediately

 stabilized the team and helped them to

-- We went on to create the Mixr iOS app which brings real-time group
+- Created the Mixr iOS app which brings real-time group interactions to

 customize their avatar, dance with others, visit a “photo booth” to take